Custard creams are a great simple bake, quick to cook making them ideal when baking with young children.

-Since they were small, my daughters have loved to bake and recently they decided they wanted to bake custard creams.
-Besides, who doesn’t love a custard cream, a sandwich biscuit with a distinctive yellow hue?
-Without a doubt, this is baking at it’s most simple, in short ideal for baking with children.
-First of all we looked out my recipe, however we found it was merely a list of ingredients with no instruction whatsoever.
+Since they were small, my daughters have loved to bake and recently decided they wanted to bake custard creams.
+Who doesn’t love a custard cream, a sandwich biscuit with a distinctive yellow hue?
+Without a doubt, this is baking at it’s most simple, making them ideal for baking with children.
+We looked out my recipe, however found it was merely a list of ingredients with no instruction whatsoever.
 My daughters are more than capable of following a simple recipe, even so this was far from a recipe!

-Despite the lack of a recipe, the girls were determined and therefore carried on!
+Despite the lack of a recipe, the girls carried on, using my verbal instructions!
 Once the biscuits were in the oven, my eldest asked “Can you please put this recipe on your blog, then next time I know where to find it?”
 At that moment it hit me, they are a different generation, hence my daughters use the blog as their reference.
-Consequently, there will be no scribbled notes for them, with such a vast variety of recipes available online.
-As a result, this got me pondering a lovely thought, aside from sharing recipes that everyone can enjoy, this blog is a recipe book for my children.
-Finally, all the recipes we cook at home in one place, where formerly they’ve been either handwritten notes, or ideas in my head!
+No handwritten scribbled notes for them, with such a vast variety of recipes available online.
+This got me pondering a lovely thought, aside from sharing recipes that everyone can enjoy, this blog is a recipe book for my children.

-Custard creams always remind me of baking with my own Mum, in particular around this time of year.
-My Mum always made these for my sisters and I to enjoy over Christmas.
-I was never keen on blending the butter and sugar together, after all we didn’t have a fancy mixer, instead it was a bowl and a wooden spoon.
-Nevertheless we loved baking and it’s a love that’s stayed with me.
-To conclude, this is my Mum’s recipe, and it makes these biscuits just the way I like them.
+Custard creams always remind me of baking with my own Mum.
+I was never keen on blending the butter and sugar together, we didn’t have a fancy mixer, instead it was a bowl and a wooden spoon.
+I baked as a kid and it’s a love that’s stayed with me.
+This is my Mum’s recipe so I’m not taking any credit, these are exactly how I like them.